GRFF Board of directors

 Thom McGuire is the Sales Manager for Division 16 an audio-visual company.
 He also owns McGuire and Associates, LLC a talent management company.
 He lives in Grandville, MI.

 Kristin Mellian is an Acting faculty member at Compass College of Cinematic Arts in Grand Rapids, MI.
 Since age 13, Kristin has studied classical voice and acting.
-After earning her BFA in Musical Theatre (Central Michigan University) and Shakespeare Study (London, UK), Kristin performed professionally in New York, sang as headliner for various cruise lines throughout the world, sang for professional LA Operetta Foundation recordings, and began acting in films, winning “Best Actress” in an international film festival [which festival?
-Which film? when?].
+After earning her BFA in Musical Theatre (Central Michigan University) and Shakespeare Study (London, UK), Kristin performed professionally in New York, sang as headliner for various cruise lines throughout the world, sang for professional LA Operetta Foundation recordings, and began acting in films.
 She was last featured in the films “Amanda and the Fox,” and “Horse Dancer” (both starring Richard Karn and Jason London).
 Kristin received her MFA in Acting for TV, Film and Theatre from Cal State LA, writing a now-published thesis titled “Breath, Impulse and the Authentic Voice on Fitzmaurice Voicework.”
 Kristin taught acting and performance at Cal State LA and in various workshop settings before returning to Michigan to teach at Compass, where she is developing the BFA acting concentration.

 John Otterbacher, graduated from Grand Valley State University in Michigan with a Master of Science in Communications, then moved to Chicago where he splits his time between teaching and filmmaking.
 He has mainly worked as a producer and cinematographer specializing in independent film/tv/new media and work for non-profit organizations.
 As a college instructor, Otterbacher has taught at several institutions and is currently coordinator for the Cinematography program at Tribeca Flashpoint College in Chicago.
 He is a board member and serves as Vice President for IFP Chicago and is a member of the Education Advisory Committee for Cinema/Chicago.
 More recently, John received his MFA in film from VCFA as part of the inaugural class.
 “Officially Limited” and “Father Burke’s Boss Battle” are John’s current film projects.